 Valemount, BC — A winter aerial view of the Fraser River near Mount Robson.
-Wildfires have become commonplace in recent years in British Columbia and western Canada, due to changes in climate.
+Wildfires in British Columbia and western Canada have become commonplace in recent years due to climate change.
+Glen Stromquist/Getty Images.

 Programs & Services

 Connect with a network of 1,900 climate influencers through networking, information resources, training and peer learning.

 Get hands-on strategic advice and help with implementation to drive engagement and prompt action.